knorrie/network-examples/bgp-intro/README.md

     bird> show route for 2001:db8:40:d910::2
     2001:db8:40:d910::/120 via fe80::aff:fe28:d801 on vlan216 [ospf1 2015-06-14] * I (150/20) [10.40.217.3]

 Remember the section about next-hops in the OSPF tutorial?
 If not, go back and re-read it ("Step three: figuring out shortest paths and determining next-hops").
 The same mind boggling weird logic applies here.
 While we already know the path that traffic to `2001:db8:10:6::a` has to take to reach the remote network, all those knowledge gets thrown away even before the actual IP packet leaves this router...
 While BIRD knows the entry point in the remote network, as well as the path through the internal network to reach it, it can only install a route to the locally connected next hop into the actual forwarding routing table of the Linux kernel.
 The next router which receives the packet has to apply all routing logic again to get it forwarded into the right direction.
-Luckily, protocols like OSPF and BGP are designed in a way that enables us to trust that all routers that cooperate in
+Luckily, protocols like OSPF and BGP are designed in a way that enables us to trust that all routers that cooperate in the routing protocols have the same mindset and will perfectly work together to get the traffic to its destination without endlessly forwarding it in loops between them.

-On the other hand, the only thing that the routers in`AS64080` know is that `R10` is the entry point for `AS65033`, and how to get there.
+The only thing that the routers in`AS64080` know is that `R10` is the entry point for `AS65033`, and how to get there.
 They do not have the slightest knowledge about how the internal network of `AS65033` is organized, and there is no way for them to learn about this.
 When the traffic enters the remote network, that network will take care of delivering it to the actual router or host in that network.

 Welcome to the weird world of routing on the Internet! :-D